|

 programming language)) is a low-budget (about $1 M) Halloween-style horror

-thriller filmed entirely around Richmond, VA.
+thriller filmed entirely around Richmond,

-Universal seems to have a business relationship with this movie, according to
+business relationship with this movie, according to the credits.
+The story is

-the credits.
-The story is a bit of a layered gimmick: here we have The Kids,
+a bit of a layered gimmick: here we have The Kids, at a boarding prep high

-at a boarding prep high school, AP and Honors Kids who get bored with
+school, AP and Honors Kids who get bored with multiple choice

-tests so they want to play a game of imitating a serial killer on campus.
-You
+SAT tests so they want to play a

-can guess that there is a real serial killer, who may or may not be a faculty
+real serial killer, who may or may not be a faculty member.
+(Remember the

-member.
-(Remember the infamous “Pieces”?)
-But rather than gross-out, this
+infamous “Pieces”?)
+But rather than gross-out, this film goes for a kind of

-film goes for a kind of subtle erotic drama.
-Owen Matthews (young British
+subtle erotic drama.
+Owen Matthews (young British actor Julian Morris)

-initiation ritual (or “tribunal” maybe), where the Kids decide who is The
+“tribunal” maybe), where the Kids decide who is The Wolf.
+A female pulls up Owen’s

-Wolf.
-A female pulls up Owen’s shirt and marks his chest through the sternal hair with blood (actually lipstick), and then the
+shirt and marks his chest through the sternal hair

-other kids show off, that none of them is The Wolf (even for the boys, the
+of them is The Wolf (even for the boys, the other chests are all smooth).
+The

-other chests are all smooth).
-The story then gets complicated, a lot of it
+story then gets complicated, a lot of it communicated through instant

-communicated through instant messages and emails (it looks like AOL).
+messages and emails (it looks like AOL).

 An interesting sidebar is his relationship with a rather charismatic Tom,